drinking

 Is Moderate Drinking Alright?

-A new study out of the UK examined nearly 600,000 moderate drinkers and monitored their health condition over time.
-The results showed that regardless of gender, higher alcohol consumption was linked to higher risk of stroke, aneurysm, heart failure, and death.
+A new study from the UK examined nearly 600,000 moderate drinkers and tracked their health conditions over time.
+The results showed that regardless of gender, higher alcohol consumption was linked to a higher risk of stroke, aneurysm, heart failure, and death.

-Compared to non-drinkers, people who drank 7 to 14 drinks per week experienced an average six month shorter life expectancy.
-Those who drank twice that amount had a 1 to 2 year shorter life expectancy while anyone who drank more than 25 drinks per week had a lowered expectancy of 4 to 5 years.
+Compared to non-drinkers, people who drank 7 to 14 drinks per week experienced an average of six months shorter life expectancy.
+Those who drank twice that amount had a 1 to 2 year shorter life expectancy, while anyone who drank more than 25 drinks per week had a lowered expectancy of 4 to 5 years.

 In Conclusion